hhjj0506/OSS_Final_Project_2021/README.md

 This is a project I made for Open Source Software class in 2021-1.

 # What does this project do?
-This project provides various useful calculators and videos for people who workout. <br><br>
+This project provides various useful calculators and videos for people who are into weightlifting. <br><br>
 index.html
 - Weightlifting Level Calculator
   - Calculates your total SBD (Squat, Bench Press, Deadlift) weight and shows what level you are in based on your gender and body weight.